tigrephan/tigrephan-aws-lambda-selenium-chrome-python/README.md

-#Tested and working on commit date
+Tested and working on commit date.

-#Working docker container with PYTHON, Selenium, and Chrome to use with AWS Lambda
+Working Docker container with PYTHON, Selenium, and Chrome to use with AWS Lambda

-#Based on https://github.com/aws-samples/serverless-ui-testing-using-selenium but simplified
+Based on https://github.com/aws-samples/serverless-ui-testing-using-selenium but simplified